richardhdezf/android-java-mvp-architecture/README.md

 Introduction
 ------------

-Password app demonstrates utilizing the MVP architecture.
+Password app demonstrates implementation of the MVP architecture.
 Based on user input, verify the strength of the password and update the ui accordingly.
 The app was build using java programming language.

 Getting Started